-There are many cases in which advanced pet diagnostic care is required for treatment, such as the detection of a foreign body or a disease.
+There are many cases in which advanced cat and dog imaging is required for treatment, such as the detection of a foreign body or a disease.
 Advanced Pet Care of Clear Lake is fully equipped with state-of-the-art equipment to allow our doctors to handle both minor and major internal medicine cases.
-For your convenience—and that of your pet—we offer a full in-house laboratory, digital cat and dog ultrasound, X-rays and dental pet X-rays.
+For your convenience—and that of your pet—we offer a full in-house laboratory, digital ultrasound, X-rays and dental X-rays.

 Full In-house Laboratory